Bella Vista

 Bella Vista has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 30 projects that could impact this region.
-Notable ones are Norwest City, Norwest Quarter, Hills Showground Station Precinct, and The Orchards Norwest.
-The following details projects likely to have the most significance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 30 projects likely to impact the area.
+Notable projects include Norwest City, Norwest Quarter, Hills Showground Station Precinct, and The Orchards Norwest.

 Professional plan users can use the search below to filter and access additional projects.